MARTIMM/gnome-t3/README.md

 # Description

 This is a project to provide a system which helps to test a GTK+ user interface build using te Raku modules **Gnome::***.
+It looks promising although there are several issues I have to face.

+* Testing can be done using an XML file from the designer program `Glade`.
+Native objects can then easily be found using **Gnome::Gtk3::Builder** routines if the have an id to look up.
+When an application is built by creating the widgets and inserting them in containers, there will be no Builder involved and therefore no id to search for.
+The objects have to be searched for using something different.
+A name will do as long as it is unique but this is not obligatory from the GTK view as id's are.
+* Test code and the application code must be separated.

 # Installation